Processors reference

 Try out a processor

 For any processor, use the Try it out feature to preview the expected output for your test case.
+You can also simulate all processors in a pipeline.
 For details, see Manage pipelines.

 Arithmetic processor